 5. Increasing testing velocity

-The one time growth marketers may benefit from significantly increasing traffic is when low visitor numbers are limiting testing capabilities.
+Low visitor numbers can also limit testing capabilities.
 After all, CRO experts need enough traffic to collect data and draw conclusions.

 How to implement